vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 # How to override or customize native section components
 This guide covers how to override native section components or pass additional props to them.

-[Native sections](/tbd-link-to-native-sections-list) are provided by default by VTEX's `@faststore/core` package.
-Sections are composed by different components that can be customized or overriden to add functionalities or to change looks.
+[Native sections](/tbd-link-to-native-sections-list) are composed of different components that can be customized or overridden to add functionalities or to change their appearance in the storefront.
+Sections are provided by default by VTEX's `@faststore/core` package.

 {Image or gif of the expected behavior after completing the guide}